intgraph/intgraph-content/Problems/multiset-number.md

 [Description]

 In mathematics, the notion of multiset (or bag) is a generalization of the notion of a set in which members are allowed to appear multiple times or zero times.
-The number of each item is infinity.

-Now give you N kinds of elements, and how many distinct multiset of set M can be formed?
+Now give you N kinds of elements, and how many distinct multiset of size M can be formed?

 **The order of the element is irrelevant.**

-The input will give the N and M, your mission is to calculate the number of distinct multiset.
+The input will give the number N and M, your mission is to calculate the number of distinct multiset.

 ```
 >> INPUT